Techshailesh/Python/Basics/lists_tuples_basics.md

 -- Lets do mutability test ---

+ :white_check_mark:  We can see that when we tried to add value in list , it succeded .

+:x: But it failed in Tuple , refer example below

 ![Snip20230210_19](https://user-images.githubusercontent.com/93876736/218107361-f9e81372-374d-4e77-8651-cfab761a24c5.png)

-We can see that when we tried to add value in list , it succeded .
-But it failed in Tuple , refer example below